renovatebot/renovate/docs/usage/config-presets.md

 - Create a new repository on GitLab.
 Normally you'd call it renovate-config but it can be named anything
 - Add a renovate.json to this new repo containing the preset config.
 No other files are necessary
 - In other repos, reference it in an extends array like "gitlab>owner/name", e.g. "gitlab>rarkins/renovate-config"

+## Gitea-hosted Presets

+It is also possible to host your preset config using just a regular Gitea repository and without needing to publish it to npmjs.
+In such cases Renovate will simply look for a renovate.json file in the default branch, (for now only the master branch is supported).

+To host your preset config on Gitea:

+- Create a new repository on Gitea.
+Normally you'd call it renovate-config but it can be named anything
+- Add a renovate.json to this new repo containing the preset config.
+No other files are necessary
+- In other repos, reference it in an extends array like "gitea>owner/name", e.g. "gitea>rarkins/renovate-config"

 ## Local presets